Skip to Main Content

 Note: You do not have to use a critical appraisal tool to assess your references for a scoping review, unless you have stated that you will do so as part of your protocol.

-• If not performing a critical appraisal, skip this step and proceed to data extraction.
+• If not performing quality assessment, skip this step and proceed to data extraction.

 • If you are undertaking a critical appraisal, the PRISMA-ScR offers some guidance.

-Your protocol should include a plan for how you will present your results synthesis.
+Your protocol should include a plan for how you will present your results.

 Your PCC inclusion criteria will assist you in choosing how the data should be mapped most appropriately, but you can refine this toward the end of the review, when you have a better picture of the sort of data available in your included studies.